fmemuir/COASTGUARD/README.md

 ```

 A web browser will open; log in with the GMail account you used to sign up to GEE.
 The authenticator should then redirect back to your terminal window.
 If it doesn't, copy+paste the authorization code into the terminal.

-**January 2024: You may be prompted to create an Earth Engine cloud project before you can generate a token for using Earth Engine within notebook environments.
-Just call it something memorable like ee-coastguard.**

 ## Getting Started